SAAA Maintenance Techniques Course

 General Competency Rule for AMT Certificate Holders:

-This is the equivalent of the CASR Pt 61.385 General Competency Rule as it applies to pilots, or similar to the medical ‘fitness to fly’ question.
+This is the equivalent to the principle of the CASR Pt 61.385 General Competency Rule as it applies to pilots, or similar to the medical ‘fitness to fly’ question.

-It means that an AMT holder needs to be sure they are competent to inspect and maintain IAW their AMT qualifications and endorsements.
+It means that an AMT holder needs to be sure they are competent to inspect and maintain IAW their AMT certificates and endorsements.

 The General Competency Rule in respect of aircraft inspection and maintenance activities covers but is not limited to: